 - Issues with trust and intimacy

-Our Westbury sexual assault lawyer will work to ensure that you get the help you need to overcome the problems associated with your abuse, and we will also work to ensure that those responsible for assaulting you are brought to justice and are held accountable so that they cannot abuse again in the future.
-For more information about how we can help, call Friedman & Simon, L.L.P. for a free consultation at (516) 932-0400.
+Our legal team will ensure you get the help you need to overcome the problems associated with your abuse.
+We will also work to ensure that those responsible for assaulting you are brought to justice and are held accountable so that they cannot abuse again in the future.

 Clergy abuse is a longstanding social issue.
 It has gone on for decades – if not more – but has only received nationwide media coverage fairly recently.
 There have been cases of victims coming forward about past instances of abuse that occurred 40 or 50 years ago.
-According to various studies, a single sexual predator can have 10 or more victims throughout their life, with each victim experiencing multiple instances of abuse.
-Many cases are likely not reported, probably making these figures lower than the reality.

 Schools and Colleges

 Doctors, nurses, and other caregivers can sexually abuse those in their care.
 This is commonly seen in elder care and nursing homes but can happen to anyone.
-There have been cases in which a doctor violated a patient while he or she was unconscious.
+There have been cases in which a doctor violated a patient while they were unconscious.
 This is unacceptable, and those entrusted with the care of our loved ones must be held accountable for their actions.

 Sexual assault by police officers can take many forms.
 It can take the form of a police officer offering to overlook an incursion in exchange for sexual favors or sexual groping and touching during a pat-down.